BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 # How to use mods in Baldur's Gate 3

-Modding games is a wonderful way to enhance and individualize your game experience, it's also never entirely safe.
-Especially if the game is still regularly patched like Baldur's Gate 3.
+Modding games is a wonderful way to enhance and individualize your game experience.
+It's also never entirely safe, especially if the game is still regularly patched like Baldur's Gate 3.
-Mods modify game files, if those game files are altered by a patch or hotfix, it can cause the mod to not being able to work properly anymore.
+Mods modify game files.
+If those game files are altered by a patch or hotfix, it can cause the mod to not being able to work properly anymore.
 This may lead to being unable to load a savegame or cause gameplay issues.
 It is important to check if updates are needed each time Larian provides a patch or hotfix.
-Please understand that modding comes with the possibility of something not working right.
-Which can cause frustration and wasted time and effort and it can potentially screw something up in your game.
+Please understand that modding comes with the possibility of something not working right, which can cause frustration, wasted time and effort, and it can potentially screw something up in your game.
 This guide will hopefully help to prevent that.

 ## Minimize the risks with a few simple steps: